liaoliaopro/lin.nvim/README.md

 > The goal of installation on windows is to install native executable file, no [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) nor [MYSY2](https://www.msys2.org/) for below reasons:
 >
-> - Native executable file has better performance, WSL/MYSY2 either use portable GNU shell or ubuntu virtual machine, which is quite slow or heavy.
+> - Native executable file has better performance, WSL use virtual machine, which is quite slow and heavy.
-> - Supporting WSL backend mode (actually remote mode) like vscode is too heavy development work.
+> - Supporting WSL backend mode (like vscode) is too heavy development work.
-> - [Git for Windows](https://git-scm.com) already contains MYSY2 and provide Unix/Linux builtin commands, we will use it directly.
+> - [Git for Windows](https://git-scm.com) already contains MYSY2 and provide Unix/Linux builtin commands, we will leverage it.

-1. Install [Visual Studio](https://www.visualstudio.com/) with below 3 components checked:
+1. Install [Visual Studio](https://www.visualstudio.com/) with these 3 components checked:

    - .NET Desktop Development
    - Visual C++ Desktop Development (Desktop development with C++)